Florida prepares for influx of immigrants from Mexico border

 The Democratic mayor called it a "humanitarian crisis," and warned that many would likely become homeless.

-"We don't know if that means a 15-year-old, a mother and a father, or a 5-year old and a mother ... we believe this is a public safety issue.
+"We don't know if that means a 15-year-old, a mother and a father, or a 5-year old and a mother," Bradshaw said.
+"We believe this is a public safety issue.
 What kind of health conditions do they have?"

+President Donald Trump suggested last month he was considering releasing "illegal immigrants" into so-called "Sanctuary Cities" to punish Democratic congressional foes for inaction on the border.

+Although the Justice Department has in the past listed Broward and Palm Beach as sanctuary jurisdictions — and both are Democratic strongholds — officials in both counties have maintained they are complying with federal immigration enforcement requests.

+Democratic Florida Congressman Ted Deutch called Trump's immigration policies "mean-spirited" and said he was unable to get federal officials to clarify the Florida plans.
+He urged the Customs and Border Protection agency to brief Congress on the situation and what help the federal government would provide.

-The influx comes as a burgeoning number of Cubans are trying to get into the U.S. through the Mexican border, creating a massive backlog of people waiting on the Mexican side for months for their chance to apply for asylum.
-The recent surge has been propelled in part by loosened traveled restrictions in Central America and deteriorating living conditions in Cuba.
+The influx comes as a burgeoning number of Cubans have joined people from Central America and elsewhere trying to get into the U.S. through the Mexican border, creating a massive backlog of people waiting on the Mexican side for months for their chance to apply for asylum.
+The recent surge of Cubans has been propelled in part by loosened traveled restrictions in Central America and deteriorating living conditions in Cuba.

-In the past, Cuban immigrants braved dangerous rafts in an attempt to make it to Florida where they were essentially allowed to stay if they made it to dry land, but the ""wet-foot, dry-foot" policy ended in 2017.

-In the seven-month period from October through April, 4,737 Cubans without legal status entered the U.S. at crossings in Customs and Border Protection's El Paso field office, compared with 394 in the previous 12 months.
-Along the entire U.S.-Mexico border, 10,910 Cubans came through official crossings between October and April, versus 7,079 in the previous 12 months.

 The Broward mayor warned that the influx would strain the county's social services and be harmful for immigrants stranded without money, housing or knowledge of the city.
 He said officials are reaching out to nonprofits and businesses to find resources and other support.

-Administrators in Broward and Palm Beach planned to have a strategy session Thursday.
-Palm Beach County Mayor Mack Bernard said he planned to reach out to Gov. Ron DeSantis.
+Administrators in Broward and Palm Beach planned to have a strategy session.
+Palm Beach County Mayor Mack Bernard said he would reach out to Gov. Ron DeSantis, saying that the burden on his county would be "humungous, specifically for our school system."

 The governor's office did not immediately respond to a request for comment.